mehulagg/gitlab/doc/user/application_security/dast/dast_api.md

   DAST_API_PROFILE: Quick
   DAST_API_OPENAPI: test-api-specification.json
   DAST_API_TARGET_URL: http://test-deployment/
-  DAST_API_OVERRIDES_FILE: output/api-fuzzing-overrides.json
+  DAST_API_OVERRIDES_FILE: output/dast-api-overrides.json
   DAST_API_OVERRIDES_CMD: renew_token.py
   DAST_API_OVERRIDES_INTERVAL: 300
 ```

 ## Running your first scan

 When configured correctly, a CI/CD pipeline contains a `dast` stage and an `dast_api` job.
 The job only fails when an invalid configuration is provided.
-During normal operation, the job always succeeds even if faults are identified during fuzz testing.
+During normal operation, the job always succeeds even if vulnerabilities are identified during testing.

 Vulnerabilities are displayed on the **Security** pipeline tab with the suite name.
 When testing against the repositories default branch, the DAST API vulnerabilities are also shown on the Security & Compliance's Vulnerability Report page.